-A love quadrilateral
+A love quadrilateral - or even pentagon

-Teen idol Edd Byrnes, Kookie the parking lot attendant from 77 Sunset Strip, never really became the new James Dean that he wanted to be and he battled with drugs and alcohol and bit parts in B films.
+Teen idol Edd Byrnes, Kookie the parking lot attendant from 77 Sunset Strip, never really became the new James Dean that he wanted to be and he battled with drugs and alcohol and bit parts in low-budget films.
 But he does a good job as Clint Walker’s sidekick in Yellowstone Kelly even if you expect him to get his comb out at any moment.

-Written by Burt Kennedy from a novel by Heck Allen and nicely shot by Carl Guthrie in Technicolor, the movie has real quality.
-It was first slated for John Ford and John Wayne and that would have been dandy but they opted to make The Horse Soldiers instead and so Warners drafted in less-than-stellar Gordon Douglas (who did some good Westerns such as Rio Conchos and Fort Dobbs, the latter also with Cheyenne Bodie from TV, Clint Walker.
+Written by Burt Kennedy from a novel by Heck Allen (under the name Peter Bowen) and nicely shot by Carl Guthrie in Technicolor, the movie has real quality.
+It was first slated for John Ford and John Wayne and that would have been dandy but they opted to make The Horse Soldiers instead and so Warners drafted in less-than-stellar Gordon Douglas (who did some good Westerns such as Rio Conchos and Fort Dobbs, the latter also with Cheyenne Bodie from TV, Clint Walker).
 With actors John Russell as Gall, the Sioux chief; Ray Danton as his rival Sayapi; and Rhodes Reason as the incompetent, almost Custerish cavalry major, it seemed, in fact, as if the whole Warners stock TV company were on the set.

 Curiously, for a Yellowstone film, it was all shot in Arizona and it shows, especially the parts around Sedona.
 But they are very attractive locations and usually manage to suggest Montana OK.

 The writing is good (well, it would be) and Clint handles the lines very well.
 He always brought a certain authority and dignity to this kind of role.
-It’s a pity he didn’t do more ‘A’ Westerns; he could have been almost a Gregory Peck.
+It’s a pity he didn’t do more A-Westerns; he could have been almost a Gregory Peck.

 Anyway, a good little Western, definitely worth a DVD purchase and a second look.